Andrew Vaughn Player Props: White Sox vs. Guardians

-The Chicago White Sox and Andrew Vaughn (.306 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Tuesday at 6:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.162 batting average in his past 10 games), take on starter Cal Quantrill and the Cleveland Guardians at Progressive Field, Wednesday at 1:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Guardians